why shop manta sleep

 The mask also comes with a reusable freezer bag that keeps it free from bacteria and food odors.
 In fact, store the eye cups in the freezer for as long as you want for convenience.

-Know any other cooling eye mask benefits?
+Do you know any other cooling eye mask benefits?
 Let other readers know.
 Drop a comment below.

 Sources: